Closed

 What expenses are eligible under Nature and climate grant program?

-Restoration of degraded lands and shorelines.
+Restoration of degraded habitats and ecosystems.

 Where is the Nature and climate grant program available?